Arafatmollik1/php-mvc-template/README.md

 ## Features
 1. **Config file.** In config.php you can define some of your configurations.
 You can then use it from global $config anywhere in the codebase.
 2. **session** session management is done via zebra session. can be found in session.php
-3. **/Views**  ---  Head.php, Header.php, Footer.php, 404 error view and 500 view is defined here.
+3. **/Views**  ---  Head.php, Header.php, Footer.php, 404 error view and 500 view, 503 view for custom maintenace view is defined here.
 You can adjust your views from there file.
 Head, header, footer will be included everywhere.
 4. **Database.** database is declared globally.
 Make sure to input your database config into the config file. databse helper can be used from global $database.
 Mysqli object is defined here
 5. **Controller+Helpe**r are stated in /src folder.
 6. To make a new view just put your frontend files into /frontend/[your page name]/index.php